microsoft/hands-on-lab-redis/docs/workshop.md

 When it's done go to your App Service resource on Azure and click on the **Browse** button.
 Navigate to the `/products` endpoint and you should see the list of products:

 ![App Service browse](./assets/app-service-browse.png)

-Of course you can do it using Postman or the HTTP REST file inside the `src/payloads` folder of this Hands On Lab repository.

 [api-zip]: https://github.com/microsoft/hands-on-lab-redis/releases/download/latest/catalog-api.zip
 [stackexchange-redis]: https://www.nuget.org/packages/StackExchange.Redis